LukDrey/eDNA_teaching_2023/README.md

 ps_fungi_decontam
 ```

-  12. How many ASVs does our dataset contain before filtering out contaminants?
+> :memo: **Question 12:** How many ASVs does our dataset contain before filtering out contaminants?

 Run the decontamination algorithm.